-- 1. Perform proof rolling with a truck loaded as designated by the Engineer using either: - a.
-A single axle or tandem truck fully loaded with rock or soil to the top of the truck's sideboards; or - b.
+- 1. Perform proof rolling no more than 7 days prior to paving operations with a truck loaded as approved by the Engineer using either: - A single axle or tandem truck fully loaded with rock or soil to the top of the truck's sideboards; or - b.
 A single axle truck loaded with a rear axle weight of 13,500 pounds and total vehicle weight of 20,000 pounds or a tandem axle truck loaded with rear axle weight of 34,000 pounds and a total weight of 46,000 pounds.
-Verify axle and truck weights by tickets from a certified scale. - 2.
-Operate trucks at less than 10 mph.
+Verify axle and truck weights by tickets from a certified scale. - Operate trucks at less than 10 mph.
 Make multiple passes for every lane.
 The subgrade will be considered to be unstable if, under the operation of the loaded truck, the surface shows yielding (soil wave in front of the loaded tires) or rutting of more than 2 inches, measured from the top to the bottom of the rut at the outside edges. - 3.
 If soft or yielding areas are located, remove unstable materials and replace with suitable foundation materials as approved by the Engineer, meeting Section 2010, 2.04.
 Compact subgrade materials in cut sections as required by the Engineer.
-If stabilization material is used, place and compact as required for subbase. - C. Final Subgrade: Complete final subgrade by excavation to grade by use of steel-shod template supported on side forms, support rollers, or by use of an automatically-controlled subgrade excavating machine. - D. Subgrade Check: Check subgrade elevation and grade by method approved by Engineer prior to paving. - E. Ruts: If ruts or other objectionable irregularities form in subgrade during construction, reshape and re-roll subgrade before placing pavement.
+If stabilization material is used, place and compact as required for subbase. - 4.
+If more than 7 days pass, unsuitable material was replaced, or if rain occurs before the paving operation begins, perform proof rolling again unless waived by the Engineer. - C. Final Subgrade: Complete final subgrade by excavation to grade by use of steel-shod template supported on side forms, support rollers, or by use of an automatically-controlled subgrade excavating machine. - D. Subgrade Check: Check subgrade elevation and grade by method approved by Engineer prior to paving. - E. Ruts: If ruts or other objectionable irregularities form in subgrade during construction, reshape and re-roll subgrade before placing pavement.
 Fill ruts or other depressions with material similar to other subgrade material, and compact.